tmpfs/prism/doc/components.md

 To resolve a style sheet for the value of `size`, eg: `Notice:small`, `Notice:medium` or `Notice:large`.

-#### mapPropsToStyleObject
+#### mapPropsToComponent

-Use `mapPropsToStyleObject` when you need to *pluck* a property and place it in a particular style object.
+Use `mapPropsToComponent` when you need to *pluck* a property and place it in a style object for a child component.
 This is a powerful mechanism to ensure that properties are not inadvertently mapped to components that do not support the style property.

 Take a component that wraps an `Image` and `Label` in a `View`, the `ImageLabel` component JSX might look something like this: